nextensio/docs/content/en/Configurations/policies/_index.md

 All policy changes have to be done with extreme care and the logic validated before deploying the policy changes.
-Policy changes may be driven by attribute changes for users, hosts, or AppGroups.
+Policy changes may be driven by attribute changes for users, apps, or AppGroups.
 In such a case the policy changes should always be sequenced to avoid failures due to attribute references that are not valid (attribute does not exist or is of the wrong type).
 * When new attributes are being introduced or attribute types are being changed, the attribute